Campus Access Policy

 Rules, Rights & Responsibilities for Campus Access

 The College reserves the right to determine who may enter its property and reserves the right to refuse entry to any individual.
-The College further reserves the right to restrict the entry and presence of any individual or group on campus and to impose specific limitations or conditions related to entry or presence of any individual or group on campus.
+The College further reserves the right to restrict the entry and presence of any individual or group on campus and to impose specific limitations or conditions related to the entry or presence of any individual or group on campus.

 While on campus, any individual attending an event designated as "open to the public" must adhere to all College rules of conduct, all rules and conditions proscribed for that event, and state and federal law.
-Members of the general public who are authorized to attend public events may enter campus for the sole purpose of attending the event and to traverse the campus directly to and from the building or location of the event.
+Members of the general public who are authorized to attend public events may enter campus for the sole purpose of attending the event and should traverse the campus directly to and from the building or location of the event.

 In instances in which the College makes any of its facilities available for use by any external group or organization, the group or organization may impose additional limits and restrictions upon attendance at the events it sponsors.
 The College shall have no liability or responsibility for actions of such parties.

 Policy Maintained by: Office of Communications, Vice President for Communications

 Last Reviewed: 8 June 2023